 Most LITs have a background in accounting and a university degree, but they’re also required to complete an exhaustive three-year course in bankruptcy and law.
-In addition, they have to complete mandatory professional development requirements and obtaining their licence requires demonstrating their trustworthiness.
+Also, they have to complete mandatory professional development requirements, and obtaining their license requires demonstrating their trustworthiness.

-When filing for bankruptcy, working with an LIT is required by law.
+When filing for bankruptcy, working with a LIT is required by law.
 They’re there to help you navigate a complex process while ensuring your rights are protected.
-They’re also able to provide objective debt counselling and submit a consumer proposal on your behalf (an arrangement granting you immediate protection from creditors in exchange for partial payment of what you owe).
+They’re also able to provide objective debt counseling and submit a consumer proposal on your behalf (an arrangement granting you immediate protection from creditors in exchange for partial payment of what you owe).

-Remember that even non-profit debt counselling agencies are partially funded by creditors.
-If you’re in a difficult position, you’ll need to get the best advice possible.
+Remember that even non-profit debt counseling agencies are partially funded by creditors.
+If you’re in an awkward position, you’ll need to get the best advice possible.
 Unlicensed debt consultants may be incentivized to dissuade you from filing for bankruptcy, even if it’s the best option.
-In contrast, you can trust an LIT to provide you with unbiased advice.
+In contrast, you can trust a LIT to provide you with unbiased advice.

 Get the Assistance You Need